Liseberg: The park

 In addition to the park's more than 30 different rides, Liseberg has many venues (stages, dance hall, restaurants and arcade halls).
 The park has two entrances / exits (one at Örgrytevägen, the other at Getebergsled).
 Much of the park is forested.

 In 1983, the green-pink bunny, Liseberg Rabbit, became the park's symbol and mascot.

 In 1998, that year's Sveriges Television's Christmas calendar När karusellerna sover was filmed there.

 The park is noted for its Liseberg's Lustgarten (botanical garden) that is landscaped and has many waterfalls, artworks and a variety of plants.

 Liseberg Main Stage (Stora Scenen) was built in 1923 and was originally designed as a big music pavilion for the Gothenburg Symphony Orchestra and other large-scale concerts (over the years the design of the venue has been modified).
 Bands such as Abba and the Rolling Stones have performed here.
 Right next to the Stora Scenen is the smaller Kvarnteatern which plays host to various smaller events, in particular children's theater.

 Polka (Polketten) is the dance hall that was built in 1925 but has since been moved to its current location.
 The Taube Scene was inaugurated in 2008 and is named after Evert Taube; this venue is used for different types of music such as jazz, and the Liseberg Orchestra plays here as well.

 Adjacent to Liseberg Park are more venues: Lisebergshallen is an entertainment and sports arena, home to the local floorball team and team handball team.
 Rondo is the name of a show venue and Liseberg Theater is a local theater.

 Multifarious Swedish performers have performed at Liseberg since its opening.
 Among them include, Zarah Leander, Maurice Chevalier, Marlene Dietrich, Evert Taube, ABBA, Lasse Dahlquist, Birgit Nilsson, Pernilla Wahlgren and Carola Häggkvist.
 Sten-Åke Cederhök played in 25 years' own perceptions of the "Week Revy".
 Other artists such as Sonya Hedenbratt, Hagge Geigert and Laila Westersund have appeared countless times at Liseberg.
 Olof Palme gave a speech on the main stage during his last election in 1985.

 International acts who have performed at Liseberg include Bob Marley, Led Zeppelin, The Rolling Stones, Cliff Richard, Nightwish, Delta Rhythm Boys, The Jimi Hendrix Experience, Cat Stevens, The Beach Boys, The Kinks, The Who, PJ Proby, Frank Zappa with The Mothers of Invention, Bill Haley & His Comets, Procol Harum, and Toto, among others.

-Since 2004 a sing-along show called Lotta på Liseberg (Lotta at Liseberg), hosted by Lotta Engberg, is held every summer at Stora scenen in Liseberg, which airs over TV4 since 2009.
+In 2004, a sing-along show called Lotta på Liseberg (Lotta at Liseberg), hosted by Lotta Engberg, began airing on television.
+It was held every summer at Stora scenen and aired on TV4 from 2009 to 2023.